Training Outcomes Within Your Budget!

 Ethics in Psychology

-Ethics in Psychology refers to the principles and guidelines that govern the conduct of Psychologists and ensure the protection of participants' rights, well-being, and confidentiality.
-Ethical considerations are essential in maintaining the integrity and trustworthiness of psychological research and practice.
+Ethics in Psychology encompasses the principles and guidelines that dictate psychologists' conduct and safeguard participants' rights, well-being, and confidentiality.
+Ethical considerations are crucial for upholding psychological research and practice integrity and trustworthiness.

 a) Informed consent and confidentiality

-Informed consent is the process of obtaining voluntary participation from individuals in research or therapy after providing them with information about the purpose, procedures, potential risks, and benefits involved.
-Researchers and Psychologists must ensure that participants fully understand the nature of their involvement and provide consent willingly.
-Confidentiality involves safeguarding participants' personal information and ensuring that their identity and data remain private.
+Informed consent is obtaining voluntary participation in research or therapy by providing information about the purpose, procedures, risks, and benefits.
+It's essential that participants fully understand and willingly consent.
+Confidentiality involves safeguarding their personal information and keeping their identity and data private.

 c) Professional standards and guidelines